Svyaznoy

 The company was known as Maxus between 1995 and 2002.
 As of July 2013, Svyaznoy was the only official reseller of iPhones in Russia.
 Since 2010 Nogotkov has also been developing a banking chain, Svyaznoy Bank.

-Svyaznoy company claimed to start bankutcy process at February 2023.
-After the start of the military operation in Ukraine, a number of equipment manufacturers stopped deliveries to Russia.
+Svyaznoy company claimed to start bankruptcy process at February 2023.
+After the start of the Russian invasion of Ukraine, a number of equipment manufacturers stopped deliveries to Russia.
+The last Svyaznoy stores in St. Petersburg and Moscow closed in August 2023.